samulisuomi/basket-frontend/README.md

 * Maybe use CSS Modules (or similar) to have non-global styles.
 Currently namespacing is done manually.
 * Maybe use Immutable (to remove Object.assigns and to boost performance).
 * Code using dialogs could be improved.
-* Prompt the user if they really want to delete an item with comments inside.
-* Prompt the user if they really want to delete a comment.
 * Add a backend service and tweak/expand parts with TODO comments to utilize one.

 # Development